tkareine/VCardImport/README.md

   last URL validation request gets counted in, tackling the problem of interleaved responses).
 * Uses [Futures](https://github.com/tkareine/ToyFuture) for handling
-  complex asynchronous tasks.
+  complex asynchronous tasks and their dependencies to each other.
 * Stores nonsensitive user data to `NSUserDefaults`, JSON encoded.
 * Stores sensitive user data (usernames and passwords, currently) to the phone's keychain, JSON encoded.
 * The progress bar shown while importing has granularity up to the download progress of each individual vCard source.
-Record changeset application gets counted in, too.
+Record changeset application counts as well.

 ## Acknowledgements